 “It’s really interesting from an engineering standpoint,” she gurgled, eyes glued raptly to the tube.

-This is the art history major who swooned with me over Turner’s canvases at the National Gallery in London, and threatened to divorce me if I didn’t promise to visit Giotto’s Brancacci Chapel frescoes in Florence with her one day.
+This is the art history major who swooned with me over Turner’s canvases at the National Gallery in London, and threatened to divorce me if I didn’t promise to visit Masaccio’s Brancacci Chapel frescoes in Florence with her one day.

 I knew things had reached critical mass, though, when I found myself living with a distaff version of Doctor Dolittle.